-Many people know the feeling.
-The kids are running around on the football field, while you are freezing while cheering on from the side-line.
-It can sometimes be a cold experience.
-But what is the best way to keep warm?
-We visited a team of football-loving children and their parents to talk about exactly that.
+When the kids are running around the football field and you are freezing on the side-line cheering, it can be a chilly experience.
+So, what exactly is the best way to keep warm?
+We visited a team of football-loving children and their parents to find out.

-In the city of Viborg in Denmark, five football-loving boys, a coach, four parents, a little sister – and us from DILLING – met up on a football field.
-We really wanted to hear how they stay warm during the cold season.
-For us, the obvious choice would be to dress in wool from head to toe, but apparently that is not the most common.
+In the city of Viborg in Denmark, five football loving boys, four parents, a little sister, and a coach, gathered with us from DILLING in a football field.
+We wanted to hear how they stay warm throughout the colder months.
+For us, the obvious choice would be to dress completely in wool, but apparently this is not the most common decision.

-Polyester (textile made from plastic) is still the most common material for sport garments.
-We think that this is a pity, because merino wool have some amazing properties that polyester can’t compete with.
+Polyester is still the most common material for sportswear, but we think this is a pity as merino wool has some amazing properties that polyester can’t beat.

 Did you know that…

-Merino wool can help keep both your child and you warm when it is cold, and cool you down when it is hot.
-Polyester can also keep you warm for sure, but if you stand still afterwards during a break, you will be cooled down quickly.
-If it is hot, polyester can give you the feeling of being trapped, since the fibre does not have the breathability of wool.
+Merino wool helps keep both your child and you warm when it is cold, and cool when it is hot.
+Of course, polyester can also help keep you warm, but if you pause and stand still, you will quickly cool down.
+In the heat, polyester also makes you feel as though you are trapped as the fibre does not have the same breathability as wool.

-Merino wool can absorb up to 33% of its own weight in moisture without feeling wet.
-This is a huge advantage with varying intensity levels, since you do not become wet, and thus cold, during breaks.
-Should the wool become wet, it still isolates and keeps you warm.
-Polyester does not.
-Polyester can wick quite a bit of moisture away from the body, but if the fabric become wet, it becomes cold to wear.
-Although, it is fast drying.
+Merino wool can absorb up to 33% of its own weight in moisture without feeling wet on the skin.
+This is extremely important when you ae going between varying intensities of activity as you won’t become wet and cold during breaks.
+If the wool does become wet, it will continue to insulate and warm you, whereas polyester doesn’t.
+Polyester can also wick moisture away from the body, but if the fabric gets wet, it will make you cold and take a long time to dry.